Water level in Papanasam and Manimuthar dams

-The water level in Papanasam dam on Friday stood at 81.10 feet (maximum level 143 feet).
-The dam had an inflow of 325.45 cusecs and 721 cusecs of water was discharged.
-The level in Manimuthar dam stood at 70.55 feet (maximum level 118 feet).
-The dam had an inflow of 32 cusecs and 125 cusecs of water was discharged.
+The water level in Papanasam dam on Wednesday stood at 82.20 feet (maximum level 143 feet).
+The dam had an inflow of 1,195.25 cusecs and 404.75 cusecs of water was discharged.
+The level in Manimuthar dam stood at 70.70 feet (maximum level 118 feet).
+The dam had an inflow of 25 cusecs and no water was discharged.

 Water level in Papanasam and Manimuthar dams